According to the National Institute on Drug Abuse:

 - In 2021, approximately 24,486 people died from an overdose involving cocaine

-Cocaine is one of the most abused drugs.
-Derived from the coca plant and found in both powder (cocaine) and rock (crack cocaine) forms, it can be extremely addictive, as it produces positive effects to the brain that include euphoria, heightened alertness, and decreased appetite.
-However, cocaine addictions can also lead to overdoses, which result in convulsions, comas, and death.
-Cocaine can also be an incredibly expensive addiction to maintain.
+Cocaine is a stimulant derived from the coca plant and is found in both powder (cocaine) and rock (crack cocaine) forms.
+It can be extremely addictive, as it produces fast effects in the brain that include euphoria, heightened alertness and decreased appetite.
+Cocaine addiction is typically an expensive habit and can lead to overdoses, which can result in convulsions, comas and death.

 Differences Between Cocaine & Crack Cocaine

-While crack and cocaine are both regarded as the same kind of drug, they can produce different effects and are distributed differently depending on socioeconomic status.
+While crack and cocaine are both regarded as the same kind of drug, they can produce varying effects and are distributed differently, depending on socioeconomic status.

-Crack is powder cocaine mixed with water and baking soda, which got its name from the crackling sound that is made when the drug is heated and smoked.
+Crack is powder cocaine mixed with water and baking soda and got its name from the crackling sound that is made when the drug is heated.
 Crack is typically smoked, which produces instant effects that can last up to 10 minutes.
 Because the effects wear off quickly, it’s common for users to develop a physical dependence.